 The Septuagint (also known as the LXX) is a translation of the Hebrew Bible into the Greek language.
-The name “Septuagint” comes from the Latin word for seventy.
+The name Septuagint comes from the Latin word for “seventy.”
 The tradition is that 70 (or 72) Jewish scholars were the translators behind the Septuagint.
-The Septuagint was translated in the third and second centuries B.C. in Alexandria, Egypt.
+The Septuagint was translated in the third and second centuries BC in Alexandria, Egypt.
 As Israel was under the authority of Greece for several centuries, the Greek language became more and more common.
-By the 2nd and 1st centuries B.C., most people in Israel spoke Greek as their primary language.
+By the second and first centuries BC, most people in Israel spoke Greek as their primary language.
 That is why the effort was made to translate the Hebrew Bible into Greek—so that those who did not understand Hebrew could have the Scriptures in a language they could understand.
 The Septuagint represents the first major effort at translating a significant religious text from one language into another.

 In comparing the New Testament quotations of the Hebrew Bible, it is clear that the Septuagint was often used.
 Many of the New Testament quotes from the Hebrew Bible are taken from the Septuagint.
 This is the result of the fact that by the late first century BC, and especially the first century AD, the Septuagint had “replaced” the Hebrew Bible as the Scriptures most people used.
 Since most people spoke and read Greek as their primary language, and the Greek authorities strongly encouraged the use of Greek, the Septuagint became much more common than the Hebrew Old Testament.